Activist who was imprisoned in China returns to Taiwan - NewsBreak

 Activist who was imprisoned in China returns to Taiwan

-TAIPEI, Taiwan (AP) — A Taiwanese pro-democracy activist who served five years in China returned to Taiwan on Friday morning, a Taiwanese government ministry confirmed.
+A Taiwanese pro-democracy activist who served five years in China returned to Taiwan on Friday morning, the island's Central News Agency reported.

 Lee Ming-che was arrested by Chinese authorities in 2017 and charged with subversion of state power.
 His arrest was China’s first criminal prosecution of a nonprofit worker since Beijing passed a law tightening controls over foreign non-governmental organizations in 2016.